Molly Brearley: Life

-Brearley created courses where teachers could gain diplomas and the college became involved in cross-curricula Batchelor of Edication courses.
-In their first year students would learn about child development while at the same time learning about subjects like maths and science.
+Brearley created courses where teachers could gain diplomas and the college became involved in cross-curricula Bachelor of Education courses.
+In their first year, students would learn about child development while at the same time learning about subjects like maths and science.

-Brearly was award a CBE in 1965 for her services to education.
-In the following year A Teacher's Guide to Reading Piaget was published.
-She had co-written the book with Elizabeth Hitchfield.
+Brearley was honoured as a CBE in 1965 for her services to education.
+In the following year, A Teacher's Guide to Reading Piaget was published, a book she had co-written with Elizabeth Hitchfield.

-The college's ideas were contained in, Fundamentals in the First School, which was a book where Brearley chaired the authors and then she and Raymond Bott editted and published in 1969.
-The book included six generalisations which can be summarised as 1.
-Children are individuals, 2.
-Pupils construct their mind through interactions 3.
-Learning is continuative anf Knowledge is cumularive 4.
-The concept that children have "stages" is useful 5.
-Children who cooperate will collaborate to gain knowledge and 6. the search for knowledge is self-propelling.
+The college's ideas were contained in Fundamentals in the First School, which was a book where Brearley chaired the authors and then she and Raymond Bott edited and published in 1969.
+The book included six generalisations that can be summarised as: (1) children are individuals; (2) pupils construct their mind through interactions; (3) learning is continuative and knowledge is cumulative; (4) the concept that children have "stages" is useful; (5) children who cooperate will collaborate to gain knowledge; and (6) the search for knowledge is self-propelling.